tinylog-org/tinylog/contributing.md

 # Contributing to tinylog

 [Pull requests](https://github.com/tinylog-org/tinylog/pulls) are always welcome :) This document should help to build tinylog on your local machine.
-If you have any build problem nevertheless, please feel free to report a [GitHub issue](https://github.com/tinylog-org/tinylog/issues/new?assignees=&labels=question&template=question.md&title=).
+If you have any problem with the build though, please feel free to file a [GitHub issue](https://github.com/tinylog-org/tinylog/issues/new?assignees=&labels=question&template=question.md&title=).

 ## Building tinylog

-For compiling tinylog 3, a JDK 9 or later is required.
-It is recommended to use a JDK 9 or any later LTS version.
+A JDK 9 or higher is required to compile tinylog 3.
+It is recommended to use the Long-Term-Support (LTS) JDK versions 11 or 17.

 As build tool, Maven 3.5 or later is required. tinylog 3 can be built and installed in the local repository via the typical Maven command: